Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Introduction

 In the third step, we exhibit a faithful action of the Heisenberg group on the spaces from the previous step.
-We mainly include \autoref{sec:algebraic-associatedAction} to display the origins of \autoref{sec:diffActionOnLineBundle} where we introduce a general notion of the action of a short exact sequence of groups on fibre bundles that splits into two parts: an action on the base space and an action on the fibres.
+We mainly include \autoref{sec:algebraic-associatedAction} to display the origins of \autoref{sec:diffActionOnLineBundle} where we introduce a general notion of the action of a short exact sequence of groups on a fibre bundle.
+These actions split into two parts: an action on the base space and an action on the fibres.
 Note that both constructions essentially depend on the Heisenberg group we started from.

-In the fourth step, we eliminate the dependency of the space and the action (from the previous step) by constructing a new action on a fixed (`uniform') space using the old action.
-In fact, we show that all of the spaces previously constructed can be embedded into the trivial vector of suitable rank such that off of these actions can be extended to the trivial bundle.
+In the fourth step, we eliminate the dependency of the bundles and the action on the Heisenberg group from the previous step.
+We do so by constructing a new action on a fixed (`uniform') space using the existing action.
+In fact, we show that all of the spaces previously constructed can be embedded into the trivial vector bundle of suitable (bounded) rank such that all of these actions can be extended to this trivial bundle.
 In \autoref{sec:birationalUniformisation} this is done by noticing that every line bundle is birational to the trivial line bundle.
-The situation is more technical in \autoref{sec:uniformisation}.
-The method used originates from \cite{Riera} and uses K-theory, computations in the cohomology ring leading to a purely number theory problem of Waring type.
+The situation is much more technical for manifolds in \autoref{sec:uniformisation}.
+The idea of the method used here originates from \cite{Riera} and uses K-theory, and computations in the cohomology ring leading to a modular number theory problem of Waring type.

-For \autoref{thm:mainDiff}, we need an extra step of replacing the uniform non-compact space with a compact one (\autoref{sec:compactification}).
+For \autoref{thm:mainDiff} about manifolds, we need an extra step of replacing the uniform \emph{non-compact} space with a compact one (\autoref{sec:compactification}).
 To do so, we use the standard topological constructions of Stiefel and Grassmann bundles.
 This can be considered as an analogue of replacing the quasi-projective variety of \autoref{sec:birationalUniformisation} with a projective variety.